Types of content

 The Programming Historian publishes novice-friendly, peer-reviewed tutorials that help humanists learn a wide range of digital tools, techniques, and workflows to facilitate research and teaching.

 The Standardisation Survival Kit presents a collection of research use case scenarios illustrating best practices in Digital Humanities and Heritage research.
+The SSK website is now archived and all scenarios are directly hosted and visible from the SSH Open Marketplace.

 The Language Resource Switchboard helps you find tools that can process your data.